AshIsAtWork/MolSim/submissions/assignment-3/Report.md

   this place.
 Additionally, we store two additional cells in each dimension one at the beginning and one at the end of each vector.
 These cells are called `halo cells`.
 All particles that leave the simulation domain during the simulation at some time will be assigned to one halo cell and are not part of the simulation for the rest of the simulation time.
-  Each halo cell is infinitely big in exactly one dimension that leads to the fact that all the space not being part of the simulation domain is covered by some halo cell.
+  Each halo cell is infinitely big in at least one dimension that leads to the fact that all the space not being part of the simulation domain is covered by some halo cell.
 This implementation guarantees that each particle can be assigned to some cell, not matter where it is positioned.
 To access each cell easily in the one-dimensional vector, we implemented two methods `threeDToOneD` and `oneDToThreeD` that translate coordinates from one dimension into the